aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 description: Core utility
 ---

+!!! warning  "Do not use this library in production"

+    AWS Lambda Powertools for TypeScript is currently released as a beta developer preview and is intended strictly for feedback purposes only.
+    This version is not stable, and significant breaking changes might incur as part of the upcoming [production-ready release](https://github.com/awslabs/aws-lambda-powertools-typescript/milestone/2){target="_blank"}.

+    **Do not use this library for production workloads.**

 Metrics creates custom metrics asynchronously by logging metrics to standard output following [Amazon CloudWatch Embedded Metric Format (EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html).

 These metrics can be visualized through [Amazon CloudWatch Console](https://console.aws.amazon.com/cloudwatch/).